With the empowerment of smallholder family farmers

 I tell you: We can reach each and every development goal by investing in the empowerment of smallholder farmers through providing them access to independent information.

 If you take a close look at these goals, which we will do in Part II, we can reach each and every one of them with a focus on the small-scale family farmer.
-They are the shortcut in ending all sorts of poverty and in tackling climate change.
+They are the shortcut to ending all sorts of poverty and in tackling climate change.

 Of course.
 They are the most important people in the world!
 What this world needs, is SMARTER FARMERS.